pauliacomi/pyGAPS/docs/manual/modelling.rst

     n = f(p, ...)

 Many types of models have been developed which attempt to describe the phenomenon of adsorption.
-While neither can accurately describe all situations, different behaviours, interactions and pressure ranges can be fitted quite reliably if a suitable model is chosen.
+While none can accurately describe all situations, different behaviours, interactions and pressure ranges, the data can be fitted reliably if a suitable model is chosen.

 It is left to the best judgement of the user when to apply a specific model.